tanvibhakta/handbook/README.md

 # Acknowledgements

+We hope that many more people will suggest ways for us to improve these policies!

 Here are the folks at Tidepool who reviewed and contributed to this handbook:
 * [Brandon Arbiter](https://twitter.com/pancreasingame)
 * [Chris McGee](https://github.com/krystophv)